dmcghan/intro-to-javascript/1-javascript-basics.md

 ## Introduction

-In this module you will start working with the basics of JavaScript including variables, operators, and functions - all from the console in your browser's developer tools.
+In this module, you will start working with the basics of JavaScript, including variables, operators, and functions - all from the console in your browser's developer tools.

 This module is based on [Google Chrome's DevTools](https://developers.google.com/web/tools/chrome-devtools/), so use that browser if possible.
 You may use a different browser if you wish, but you'll need to adapt the instructions that follow as needed.